 Dunston Staiths, on the River Tyne, is believed to be the largest timber structure in Europe.
-It is a Grade II listed monument, appears on English Heritage's At Risk register and is owned by registered charity the Tyne and Wear Building Preservation Trust (TWBPT).
+It is a Scheduled Monument, Grade II listed and is owned by registered charity Tyne and Wear Building Preservation Trust (TWBPT).

-Our work is supported by a strong Friends and Volunteers Group.
+Our work is supported by a strong Volunteers Group, Staiths Friends.
 You can find out more about the Staiths and opportunities to get involved yourself by clicking the button below.

 Ecologically, the Tyne is considered to be the third most important tidal area in the North East.
 When dredging stopped, the lagoon silted up rapidly to create mudflats providing an important feeding area for wintering and migrant wading birds.
 The detoxification of the two rivers has encouraged the establishment of increasingly interesting natural habitats around the Staiths, including an important Saltmarsh Garden, a rare resource in the urban environment and of significant conservation interest.

 The Staiths structure currently provides an undisturbed roosting area for a range of bird species including grey heron, lapwing and redshank.
 Otters, an internationally protected species, also use the Staiths, Saltmarsh and adjoining areas of the Rivers Team and Tyne.

 Dunston Staiths is included within two nature conservation designations, the River Tyne Tidal Mud Local Wildlife Site and the River Team Saltmarsh Local Wildlife Site.

 For the 2017 Opening Season (25 March - 30 September) Dunston Staiths opens on:

 Wednesdays 10am - 7pm